 The Only Product Vision Template You’ll Ever Need

-What is a product vision?
 It’s the cornerstone of your product strategy.
 It informs your roadmap, which informs your daily decisions as a product team.
-But for something the biggest mistake we see product managers make when defining their product vision, is that it becomes so lofty, intangible that it’s ultimately meaningless.
+But it’s something we don’t always get right – the biggest mistake we see product managers make when defining their product vision, is that it becomes so lofty and intangible that it’s ultimately meaningless.

 There are a surprising number of moving parts to an effective product vision.
 A good product vision captures who the customer is, who the user is, and the value proposition and clearly links back to company objectives.
 In other words, it’s clear, specific and doesn’t lend itself to multiple interpretations.